gnb content

 Colonel Minpo “Po” Shiue Director of Warfighter Integration Office, Space Systems Command

-Star Wars Has Become Reality
+Star Wars Becomes Reality

 A leading expert in integrated space power, he supports integration of USSF space capabilities in coordination with Combatant Commands and advocates for new space capabilities based on feedback from Combatant Commands in support of operations across the globe.
 He has served in a variety of operations, staff, and leadership positions to include Squadron Director of Operations, and Deputy Director of Regional Affairs, Under Secretary of the Air Force, International Affairs and SOCOM/AFSOC Director of Space Forces.